Archive for the ‘Philosophy’ Category

 The marketing gurus are after you!
 And they are always trying to sell you something you probably don’t need.
 To record with professional quality, however, you will need a few more items and a few better items than you need for just knocking around with a few garage quality demos.
 Here’s the recording/tracking chain:

 1. Computer.
-You need a good computer – at least a dual core Intel machine.
+You need a good computer.
 Two drives: one for your DAW software (Logic, Pro Tools, Cubase, etc.) and the other for your tracks.
 I’ll have more to say on this another time.

 2. DA Converters.
 You need HIGH QUALITY analog to digital converters.
 This is one place not to scrimp!
 The biggest different in your sound happens here – with converters (and digital clock).
 I use the Apogee AD16x (I sometimes need 16 simultaneous tracks for live tracking) – now replaced by their Symphony system.
 In order to get the least possible latency, I use the Apogee Thunderbridge and X-symphony card in order to be able to use the thunderbolt in/out on my computer.
 Get something comparable (Lynx, or UA Apollo).
 You won’t regret it.